IcePanorama/HarvesterHarvester/README.md

 ## Getting HH

 The simpliest way to try HH for yourself is to navigate to [the releases page](https://github.com/IcePanorama/HarvesterHarvester/releases/latest) and download the correct zip file for your system.
 Once downloaded, simply extract the zip file wherever you'd like and you're ready to start *harvesting*.
-See [USAGE]() for more details on how to run HH itself.
+See [USAGE.md](.github/USAGE.md) for more details on how to run HH itself.

 If you're unsure which zip file to use on your system, `HarvesterHarvester-<?>-Windows-amd64.zip` will likely be what you're looking for.
 If not, see below: